-The highway and America go together like Abbott and Costello, Simon and Garfunkel, and Brooks and Dunn.
+The highway and America go together like Abbott and Costello, Simon and Garfunkel, Brooks and Dunn…

-And where there is a highway there eventually is a road trip.
-And inevitably there are songs capturing the spirit of a road trip.
+Where there is a highway there eventually is a road trip.
+And Inevitably there are songs capturing the spirit of a road trip.
 Here is our list of songs that just might get your motor running so you can head out on the highway.

 “(Get Your Kicks On) Route 66”